Colleges by Location

 Overall, Lehigh University provides a dynamic and intellectually stimulating environment for students to grow academically, personally, and professionally.
 With its rigorous academic programs, commitment to innovation, and supportive community, Lehigh prepares its graduates to become leaders, critical thinkers, and global citizens in their chosen fields.

-The freshmen application deadline for this school is January 15.
+For freshmen, the application deadline for this school is January 15.
 The transfer application deadline is November 11.

 Quick Facts